Qiaolin-Yu/tiflash-autoscale-tester/README.md

 - `enableAutoScale`: Whether to enable auto-scaling.
 If `true`, the auto-scaling will be enabled and tested.
 - `check`: Periodically determine whether tiflash is ready (TiFlash Replica Available) before starting the test.

+Note that `needLoadData` and `enableAutoScale` must be configured in yaml file.

 ## Step 3: Run
 Run the following command to start the test.